 Aquatic lands are navigable lakes, rivers, streams, and marine waters, such as Puget Sound.
 DNR is directed by statute to manage state-owned aquatic lands through the following goals:

 - Ensure environmental protection.

-- Promote continuing production of renewable resources.
+- Opportunities for utilization of renewable resources.

 DNR generates revenue by selling the rights to harvest renewable resources like wild geoducks and other shellfish and from leasing and licensing state-owned aquatic lands.

-That revenue is reinvested to restore Washington's aquatic ecosystems; keep them free of derelict maritime equipment; protect their health and productivity, and fund local projects that ensure the public can enjoy our aquatic lands.
+That revenue is reinvested to manage and restore Washington's aquatic ecosystems; keep them free of derelict maritime equipment; protect their health and productivity, and fund local projects that ensure the public can enjoy our aquatic lands.